 A survey on sleep conducted by Hilton Hotels and the National Sleep Foundation found that 96% of U.S. business travelers entered a different domestic time zone this year, with half complaining the change cost them sleep.
 But the study also found evidence that as people travel more often, their susceptibility to jet leg declines.
 Travelers taking 13 to 24 trips a year are more likely to experience jet lag than those taking 25 or more trips a year.
 Hilton cooperates in the survey to find ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Travel/Sleep Study Tracks Impacts Of Jet Lag".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Travel/Sleep Study Tracks Impacts Of Jet Lag".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.